AaronCGoidel/hassle/README.md

 - Hello, World!
 - Calculate 10 digits of pi

-You can run your own programs by envoking `runbf <bf instructions> <input>`, with whatever bf program and string of input bytes you'd like.
+You can run your own programs by envoking `runbf <bf instructions> <input>` with whatever bf program and string of input bytes you'd like.

+# TODO
+- handle errors gracefully (...or at all)
+- improved I/O